 You need to increase the time spent in heart-pumping activity AND reduce the time you sit for your health and for productivity.
 Adults need 150 minutes of heart-pumping physical activity each week—and this can be done in bouts of as little as 10 minutes at a time.

 So, sneak it in, and break up sitting time with regular bouts of exercise.
-ParticipACTION’s fifth annual Sneak It In Week (April 4 to 8) inspires Canadians to make small changes to their work routine and “sneak in” movement breaks throughout the day.
+Try to make small changes to your work routine and “sneak in” movement breaks throughout the day.

 Did you know that our Canada 150 initiative, the ParticipACTION 150 Play List, has a dedicated workplace toolkit to help you get your place of work moving now?
 Check it out HERE.

 Are you a facilitator interested in implementing a year-long workplace wellness program?
 Learn more about our UPnGO with ParticipACTION program HERE.